• About Lovely Etc.

 Buffalo Plaid Ribbon.
 I adore black and white buffalo plaid.
 I used this ribbon on our tree last year and I still love it just as much this year.

 Merry Christmas Ribbon.
-I also added this gold linen Merry Christmas ribbon.
+I also added a gold linen Merry Christmas ribbon.
 I think it’s the perfect balance of farmhouse charm with just a bit of glitz.

 Shiny Shatterproof Balls.
 One day when my kids are older, I’ll be able to pull out my beloved collected of vintage Shiny Brite ornaments.
 But in the meantime, I love to add shatterproof ornaments in a mix of shapes and sizes to help fill out the tree.
 This year I stuck to shades of silver and white with pops of red.